AdaCore/aws/readme.txt

 -------

 Here are the main changes since AWS 2.2 :

+   - Support for user defined filters in the template engine.

    - Plus many small fixes, enhancements, API comments, and documentation work.